Our goal is to share information and products that are truly helpful to renters.

 The boxes used to deliver liquor need to be designed well and sturdy enough to hold the bottles of liquor, as a broken box could lead to a substantial loss depending on the type of liquor inside!

-Fast food restaurants have one particular type of box that is perfect for moving: the boxes that they get their fries in.
-These boxes are able to hold up to 40 pounds worth of frozen fries and have handles.
+Fast food restaurants have one particular type of box that is perfect for moving: the boxes that they get their fries and tater tots in.
+These boxes are able to hold up to 40 pounds worth of frozen goodies and even have handles sometimes.

 This combination of sturdiness and ease of carrying makes them ideal for moving.
 Some of the other food boxes would be undoubtedly useful too, so see what you can get ahold of!